Orange-OpenSource/cppuprofile/README.md

 ## Usage

 The library is lightweight, simple and easy to use.
 It can be easily used from an existing application or integrated in a dedicated monitoring application.

+Full API documentation is available [here](https://orange-opensource.github.io/cppuprofile/).

-### System memory and CPU usage onitoring
+### System memory and CPU usage monitoring

 ```cpp
 #include <uprofile/uprofile.h>